 In his brief concluding remarks ECI Founding Director Tomas Sandell summarized the message from the 6-hour marathon in assuring Israel – you are not alone!

 The online marathon featured a long list of other prominent speakers and government representatives including the EU Coordinator on combating antisemitism and fostering Jewish life, Katharina von Schnurbein, UK Special Envoy for Post-Holocaust issues, Lord Pickles, Minister for European affairs of the government of Finland, Tytti Tuppurainen and Ambassador of Israel to the United States and the United Nations Gilad Erdan.

-An edited version of the marathon will be added to the ECI website shortly.
+An edited version of the marathon can be found on the ECI website.

 Jerusalem dance performed by a large group of young people in Durban, South Africa, for the Global Celebrate Israel Marathon